-Clearly label round 1, round 2, round 3 since reader/moderators must go in order-especially when some teams may need to switch rooms.
+Clearly label round 1, round 2, round 3 since moderators must read the questions in order - especially when some teams may need to switch rooms.

 Receive instructions on creating question sets that will be sent by OBOB Question Editor.

 Maintain security for competition questions (organized and labeled in rounds).